 2 – AI may potentially destroy your job

-There is no denying AI is growing and it might be here for the long run.
-Unfortunately, humans – understandably, because hey, we’re all a bit lazy – tend to adapt rather quickly when a technological comfort makes it easier for us to live.
-Why bother reading a dictionary when Google translate has all the answers.
+There is no denying AI is expanding by leaps and bounds and it might be here for the long run.
+Unfortunately, humans tend to adapt rather quickly when a technological comfort makes it easier for us to live, understandably, because we’re all a bit lazy.
+Why bother getting up, picking a dictionary and doing all the research when Google translate has all the answers in a single click?

 How could I blame you?
 Even though I try not to, I even do it at times!

 It’s a dramatic time-saving habit enabling us to translate chunks of texts that would have taken more time to translate.
-Phew, lazyness is a pain, huh ?!
+Lazyness is quite something, right ?!

-Overtime, I then realized that, despite of all its privacy concerns – which are relevant, but I won’t discuss them here – AI is detrimental for the translation industry on several aspects.
+However, we ought to realise that despite of all its privacy concerns – which are relevant, but I won’t enter into further details here – AI is detrimental for the translation industry on several aspects.

-Indeed, it provides free services that do not ensure quality translations.
-Even though Google translation – or any other AI translation tool – has improved over time, there’s still a lot to be done.
+For starters, it provides free services that do not ensure quality translations.
+Even though Google translation – or any other AI translation tool – has dramatically improved over the last few years, there’s still a lot to be done.

-I have also found myself in situations where I had to retranslate a document whereas I was just supposed to proofread it.
-A lot of agencies rely on free translation tools to create sentences that make no sense whatsoever – and then call a professional translator claiming the project is about proofreading just to get a bang for their buck.
+I have also found myself in situations where I had to retranslate a document whereas I was just supposed to proofread it – or as they call it, perform a MTPE.
+A lot of translation agencies rely on free translation tools to create sentences that make no sense whatsoever – and then call a professional translator claiming the project is all about proofreading just to get a bang for their buck.

-Well, we all know how it goes.
+Well, most freelance translators know how it goes.
 But let me sum it up for you with in an orderly fashion:

-- Bad translation – pretty obvious so far.
+- A bad translation is done – pretty obvious so far.

-- The same company calls a translator to fix it using low rates because I claim it’s only a proofreading job – since the translation part is allegedly well done.
+- The same company calls a translator to fix it using low rates because they claim it’s only a proofreading job – since the translation part is allegedly well done.

-- A starving translator without any vision in the long term accept the task to make ends meet (not judgement here, we all need to eat) and work twice as hard for peanuts (due to proofreading rates), to translate AND proofread the content.
+- A starving translator without any vision in the long term may accept the task to make ends meet (no judgement here, we all gotta eat) and work twice as hard for peanuts – or at least 50% less due to proofreading rates – to translate AND proofread the content.

-- That company makes a margin, keeps cutting prices and doing that.
+- That company makes a margin, keeps cutting prices and develop such practices.
 After all, if it ain’t broke don’t fix it!

 - The market follows suit.
-Rates go down the drain.
+Professional rates go down the drain.

 - Cheap translations are spreading all over the place.

 - No more good old quality translations since cheap translators are now part of the new normal in the industry.
-Professional translators give up any proofreading projects, because it leads to bad rates for double work.
+Professional translators give up most proofreading projects, because it often means bad rates for double work.

 - Complaints about how freelance translators suck, whereas people who do that are not even professional translators anymore.

 Tada!
 Well, thanks but no thanks.
-When I say no to “AI translations”, I also help great translators earn a living, provide good quality translation, protect the reputation of good professional translators.
+When I say no to “AI translations”, I also help great translators earn a living, provide good quality translations, and protect the reputation of good professional translators.
 It’s not only about me but about the industry I am in as well.

 Translators are cultural craftsmen.
 Translating is a lot more than replacing one word with another.
 It’s about finding the equivalent of an image, a symbol, an idea into a different culture.
-It needs practice and experience in the source and target cultures.
-Lots of subtleties are included in messages, dialogs and so forth.
+It needs practice and experience in the source and target culture.
+Lots of subtleties are included in messages, dialogues and so forth.
 We not only translate but soak up the culture when we translate…

-Besides, in the future, AI might be so advanced that it might be able to do a better job than us.
-Saying no to AI translation means saying YES to the employment of a human translator.
-I love my job and I don’t want my fellow translators or myself to be replaced by machines in the years to come – hopefully the further the better.
+Besides, in the future, AI might be so advanced that it might be able to do a better job than us – hopefully not.
+Saying no to AI translation means saying YES to the employment of a human and professional translator.
+I love my job and I don’t want my fellow translators (or myself) to be replaced by machines in the years to come – hopefully the further the better.
 So let’s resist it for the greater good.